Andrew Graham-Dixon

 Andrew Michael Graham-Dixon (born 26 December 1960) is a British art historian, art critic, author and broadcaster.
-He served as chief art critic at both The Independent and The Telegraph newspapers, and presents art documentaries for the BBC, as well as five series of Italy Unpacked, in which he explored the culture and cuisine of Italy with chef Giorgio Locatelli.
-He has written a number of books about art and artists, including a biography of Caravaggio, which was shortlisted for the Samuel Johnson Prize for non-fiction.
+He served as chief art critic at both The Independent and The Daily Telegraph newspapers, and presents art documentaries for BBC Television, as well as five series of Italy Unpacked, in which he explores the culture and cuisine of Italy with chef Giorgio Locatelli.

+He has written a number of books about art and artists, including a biography of Caravaggio, which was shortlisted for the Samuel Johnson Prize for non-fiction in 2012.

 Life and career

 Early life and education

 Andrew Graham-Dixon is a son of the barrister Anthony Philip Graham-Dixon (1929–2012), Q.C., and (Margaret) Suzanne "Sue" (née Villar, 1931–2010), a publicist for music and opera companies.

-Graham-Dixon was educated at Westminster School, a public school.
-He continued his education at Christ Church, Oxford, where he read English.
-He graduated in 1981 and then pursued doctoral studies at the Courtauld Institute of Art, University of London.
+Graham-Dixon was born on 26 December 1960 in London and was educated at Westminster School, a public school.
+He continued his education at Christ Church, Oxford, where he read Language and Literature.
+He graduated in 1981 and then pursued doctoral studies at the Courtauld Institute of Art, University of London from 1982.